 - They are portable tools so if you don’t have any space on your workshop table, you can use a circular saw in the garden or on the driveway.

 - It’s possible to make straight, freehand cuts with a circular saw (although you’ll still need to use some form of guide).

 If you think a full-size circular saw is too big for the job, or you need to get into tighter spaces, take a look at my guide to the best mini circular saws.
 They’re one of the handiest tools you’ve probably not thought about adding to your tool kit.

 The quality and reliability of battery powered tools have come a long way in the last few years.
 As battery life has improved, more and more professionals and savvy DIYers have switched to cordless circular saws, drills, and even table saws.
 They’re convenient, incredibly portable and you can use them just about anywhere, as long as your batteries are charged up.

 But if you’re the sort of person who wants to know that your power tool is ready to go at the flick of a switch, or you don’t need to work off-site, then corded saws are the way to go.
 Corded circular saws are generally less expensive and offer more power than battery powered tools as well.
 It’s all about how you plan to use your circular saw.

 The base plate is the rectangular base of the saw.
 It sits on top of the surface you are cutting.

 Most budget/mid-range circular saws have an aluminium base plate.
-These are sturdy enough for the job, and help make the machine more light weight.
-However, they are not as strong as a magnesium alloy base, which are frequently used for upper-end machines.
+These are sturdy enough for the job, and help make the machine more lightweight.
+However, they are not as strong as a magnesium alloy base, which is frequently used for upper-end machines.

 If you intend to use your circular saw a lot, and not just for occasional use, a magnesium alloy base will be more hardwearing.
 However, these saws are generally more expensive than a circular saw with an aluminium base.